rrad0812/mydocs/git/03 Git cheat-sheet.md

 ## Stashing

 Git stashing is a feature that allows you to temporarily save changes in your working directory that are not yet ready to be committed.
-By using the git stash command, you can set aside these changes and revert your working directory to a clean state, enabling you to switch branches or perform other tasks without losing progress.
+By using the `git stash command`, you can set aside these changes and revert your working directory to a clean state, enabling you to switch branches or perform other tasks without losing progress.
 Later, you can reapply the stashed changes with git stash apply or git stash pop, allowing you to continue where you left off.
 This functionality is especially useful for managing work in progress when you need to address an urgent issue or experiment with a different code path.

  Commands | Description
 ----------|-----------------------------------------------------------------------